Leslie Spier

 Leslie Spier (December 13, 1893 – December 3, 1961) was an American anthropologist best known for his ethnographic studies of American Indians.
-He spent a great deal of his professional life as a teacher; he retired in 1955 and died in 1961.
+He spent a great deal of his professional life as a teacher.

 Spier created a path for the study of cultural change, taking the time to conduct in-depth studies of group contact.
 His studies focused on changes throughout various cultures over time; he saw great importance in empirical research and made his reports as detailed as possible.
 Spier’s early years were spent studying the many diverse areas of anthropology ranging from archaeology to physical anthropology.
 His main interests were studying human relations and analyzing cultural processes among Native American groups.
 As a teacher, Spier was greatly admired by his students because he was extremely successful in passing along his methodological techniques for gathering exact data.
 Spier is remembered best for his explanatory studies and widespread fieldwork of cultural groups.
 Spier continued his research using his personal methodology right to his death in 1961.

 Background

 Leslie Spier was born in New York City, New York, on December 13, 1893.
 He was one of four children born to Simon P. Spier and Bertha Adler Spier.
-In 1920, Spier married Erna Gunther; Gunther was a fellow anthropology student at Columbia University.
-After graduating and receiving their degrees, Spier earned his Ph.D. while Gunther received her Masters, the newly married couple moved to the University of Washington.
-The couple had two children, Robert and Christopher.
-In 1927, Spier and Gunther separated, divorcing a few years later in 1931.
-In the same year following his divorce, Spier remarried; his new wife Anna H. Gayton was also anthropologist.

 During his childhood and teenage years, he received his education through the New York public school system.
 As an undergraduate, he attended the College of the City of New York, graduating in 1915 with a Bachelor of Science degree in engineering.
 Despite earning a degree in engineering, he had developed a strong interest in anthropology and was accepted into graduate school at Columbia University; he graduated with a doctorate in anthropology in 1920.
 His years at Columbia would prove be extremely fulfilling, allowing him to study under the famous anthropologist Franz Boas.
 Boas was a strong influence on Spier; the techniques and methods he learned guided Spier’s anthropological work throughout his entire career.

+In 1920, Spier married Erna Gunther, a fellow anthropology student at Columbia University.
+After graduating and receiving their degrees (Gunther earned a Master's degree), the newly married couple moved to the University of Washington.
+The couple had two children, Robert and Christopher.
+In 1927, Spier and Gunther separated, divorcing a few years later in 1931.
+In the same year following his divorce, Spier remarried; his new wife Anna H. Gayton was also anthropologist.